DOBAG Carpet Initiative

 Indigo, historical dye collection of the Dresden University of Technology, Germany

 DOBAG carpets are woven with Turkish knots.
-The carpets are made of handspun sheep wool, dyed locally with natural dyes prepared according to the recipes as experimentally re-established.
+The carpets are made of hand spun sheep wool, dyed locally with natural dyes prepared according to the recipes as experimentally re-established.
 No chemical treatment is applied after the carpet has been finished.[9][10]

 Dyes used for DOBAG carpets are obtained from plants and include:

 DOBAG carpets are delivered both with a leather tag and seal attached to the carpet for identification, as well as with a certificate stating the weaver's name, village, and region where the carpet was woven.
-DOBAG carpet weavers are paid per knots, thus ensuring a fair wage system.
+DOBAG carpet weavers are paid per knot, thus ensuring a fair wage system.
 Once a carpet has been sold, the weaver is granted an additional bonus.
 The commercial branch of the initiative directly exports the carpets to authorized dealers only, thus avoiding intermediate trade.[12]

 Thus, technically, the DOBAG project seeks to revive the tradition of Turkish carpet weaving.
 On a social level, the project aims at halting the effects of urbanization by providing a continuous source of income to village women.

-Impact of the DOBAG Project edit
+Impact of the DOBAG Project

-Initiation of the "Carpet Renaissance" edit
+Initiation of the "Carpet Renaissance"

 DOBAG carpet commissioned for the British Museum's Islamic Gallery